vivekbhr/Subread_to_DEXSeq/README.md

 1) **dexseq_prepare_annotation2.py** : It's same as the "dexseq_prepare_annotation.py" that comes with DEXSeq, but with an added option to output featureCounts-readable GTF file.

-2) **load_SubreadOutput.R** : Provides a function "DEXSeqDataSetFromFeatureCounts", to load the output of "Convert_SubreadOutput.R" as a dexSeq dataset (dxd) object.
+2) **load_SubreadOutput.R** : Provides a function "DEXSeqDataSetFromFeatureCounts", to load the output of featureCounts as a dexSeq dataset (dxd) object.

 ## Usage example